Revised Total Coliform Rule

 - E.coli-positive repeat sample following TC-positive routine sample

 - TC-positive repeat sample following an E.coli positive routine sample

 - Failure to collect all required repeat samples following a E.coli-positive routine sample

 - Failure to test for E.coli when any repeat sample is TC-positive

-Public notification (Tier 1) will be required within 24 hours of the exceedance and a template will be available soon.
+Public notification (Tier 1) will be required within 24 hours of the E.coli MCL exceedance and a template is available.

 Seasonal Water Systems

 Non-community water systems which do not operate on a year-round basis (e.g. starts-up and shut down at the beginning and end of each operating season) must have an approved, written start-up procedure to comply with the State RTCR requirements.
 Seasonal water systems are required to follow this start-up procedure which includes: